This post contains affiliate links, for more information please read our disclaimer on affiliate links.

 It is a business model based on fear

 How do these caravan companies justify such a high price?
 They harness people’s fears about RVing in Mexico.
 That’s it, plain and simple.
 There are numerous guides to Baja that will take you step by step through the peninsula.
-It is not difficult to drive a camper through Baja at all, the people in Baja are kind and love to see tourists, and as long as you don’t drive at night (due to a lack of street lights) the highways are safe and easy to navigate.
+It is not difficult to drive a camper through Baja, the people in Baja are kind and love to see tourists, and as long as you don’t drive at night (due to a lack of street lights) the highways are safe and easy to navigate (there's really only one highway on the vast majority of the peninsula).
 We felt very safe traveling through Baja, but we may never have realized how safe we actually were if we had taken an RV caravan tour.

 If you are part of an RV caravan tour you will have trouble meeting other travelers